 - Unauthorized use of personal identifying information.

-The Department of Community Health has information on crime victims’ compensation in Michigan (for questions, you can contact them by telephone at 1-877-251-7373).
+The Department of Community Health has information on crime victims’ compensation in Michigan or by telephone at 1-877-251-7373.
 They also have information on the rights of crime victims, including information about the Michigan Crime Victim Notification Network.